followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateDisplayValue.md

 ===========================================================================

 <!--shortDescription-->
 Calculates custom display values for column cells.
-Used when display values should differ from values for editing.
+Used when display and editing values should be different.
+Requires specifying the [dataField]({basewidgetpath}/Configuration/columns/#dataField) or [calculateCellValue]({basewidgetpath}/Configuration/columns/#calculateCellValue) option.
 <!--/shortDescription-->

 <!--fullDescription-->